signalnerve/workers-auth0-example/README.md

 ## tutorial

-to learn about how to build this project and explore use-cases, check out the tutorial! _coming soon_
+to learn about how to build this project and explore use-cases, [check out the tutorial!](https://developers.cloudflare.com/workers/tutorials/authorize-users-with-auth0)

 ## prerequisites